Run

 - **[Kubernetes](./kubernetes/)** — the production packaging for

-balancer with PostgreSQL as the only stateful dependency.
-Helm chart
+load balancer with PostgreSQL as the only stateful dependency.
+Helm

-Cassandra.
-Right when you need enterprise-grade identity, multi-tenancy,
+delivered as a managed service.
+Right when you need enterprise-grade

-and provisioning, and you do not want to operate the infrastructure.
+identity, multi-tenancy, and provisioning, and you do not want to

 ## Moving between tiers

-growth path: start on Desktop, containerise when integration demands it,
+the growth path: start on Desktop, containerise when integration demands

 See [Digital twins and the growth path](/concepts/digital-twins-and-growth-path/)